Immigration 101

 Supreme Court Expresses Skepticism at Trump’s Effort to Eliminate Birthright Citizenship

 Over 150 years ago, with the embers of the Civil War still smoldering, members of Congress gathered to write the 14th Amendment.
-In its very first clause they wrote a single, straightforward sentence: “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens… Read More
+In its very first clause they wrote a single, straightforward sentence: “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are… Read More

 More Sunshine Is Needed on Immigration Agencies